 Esr = total energy received for this combination of source and receiver reflections.

-The scattered intensity for each infantismal area in Figure 8 is the product the intensity of the ray along the source path, the intensity scattered from the area, the intensity of the ray along the receiver path, and the initial intensity at the source.
+The scattered intensity for each infinitesimal area in Figure 8 is the product the intensity of the ray along the source path, the intensity scattered from the area, the intensity of the ray along the receiver path, and the initial intensity at the source.